spatie/laravel-model-status/README.md

 $lastStatus = $model->latestStatus('status-name');
 ```

-You can get the last set status from a few of statuses:
+You can get the last set status from a few statuses:

 ```php
 $lastStatus = $model->latestStatus('status 1', 'status 2');